 On January 16, 2007, the Company entered into an option agreement, which was subsequently amended, to acquire up to a 100% interest in the Engineer Mine property, situated 32 kilometres west of Atlin, British Columbia and 140 kilometres south of Whitehorse, Yukon (for details of the agreement terms see financial statements for the years ended February 28, 2013 and February 29, 2012).
-Since that time, BCGold Corp. has spent in excess of \$4.0 million in acquisition and exploration on the property.
+Since that time, BCGold Corp. has methodically invested in excess of \$4.0 million in acquisition, development, bulk sampling, on-site milling and exploration for high-grade and bulk tonnage gold on the property.
 On September 25, 2012, BCGold announced it had vested its final 25% interest and acquired 100% ownership of the Engineer Mine property from Engineer Mining Corp. ("EMC").

 The Engineer Mine was a high-grade gold-silver producer with peak production in the mid-1920s which ceased commercial operation in the early 1930s.
 More than 560 kilograms (approximately 18,000 ounces) of gold and 278 kilograms (approximately 8,940 ounces) of silver were officially produced at realized grades exceeding 39 g/t gold and 20 g/t silver, respectively, from high-grade quartz-carbonate veins on six of eight mine levels.
 There are more than 25 known veins on the property and seven are exposed in the historic underground workings.
 In addition to high-grade gold in the quartz-carbonate veins, exploration potential also exists for a bulk tonnage, gold resource associated with the Shear Zone "A", Shear Zone "B" and Happy Sullivan hydrothermal breccia systems.
-Shear Zone "A" was partially drill tested by BCGold Corp. in 2008 (see news release dated December 2, 2008).